Roof Maintenance Tips and Tricks

 Look Up to Keep Costs Down

 Unless there’s a roof leak, most people don’t give their home’s roof a second thought.
 But maybe they should.
 Especially after a windstorm or heavy thunderstorm passes through your neighborhood, it wouldn’t be a bad idea to look up at the roof to see if anything is amiss.
-A quick scan is usually all it takes to note a fallen branch, as well any obvious signs of roof damage
+A quick scan is usually all it takes to note a fallen branch, as well as any obvious signs of roof damage.

 Bats in the Belfry